allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 altair-loader:
   altair-chart-1: "charts/measlesAltair.json"
 hv-loader:
-  hv-chart-1: ["charts/measlesHvplot.html", "500"] # second argument is the desired height
+  hv-heatmap-1: ["charts/dayheatmap.html", "600"] # second argument is the desired height
+  hv-rain-map-1: ["charts/rainfall_map.html", "500]
+  hv-watershed-map-1: ["charts/watershed_map.html", "400"]

 folium-loader:
   folium-chart-1: ["charts/foliumChart.html", "400"] # second argument is the desired height
   folium-chart-2: ["charts/percent_no_internet.html", "400"] # second argument is the desired height
 ---

-# Welcome!
+# welcome

-This single-page website demos how to display visualizations created with altair, hvplot, and folium.
+For the MUSA550 final project, I want to visualize a rianfall dataset that contains hourly precipitation measurements from 1990 to 2011 for each of the 24 rain gauges in Philadelphia.

 For examples of how to use markdown to style text, see this [this page](./another-page.html).